Closed continuations of Riemann surfaces: Continuations to Riemann surfaces on

+Let $(R,\iota)$ be a genus-preserving closed continuation of $R_{0}$.
+If it is a closed regular self-welding continuation, then $\iota$ is a Teichm\"{u}ller conformal embedding, and a welder of $(R,\iota)$ and its co-welder are initial and terminal quadratic differentials of $\iota$, respectively.
+Conversely, if $\iota$ is a Teichm\"{u}ller conformal embedding, then $(R,\iota)$ is a closed regular self-welding continuation of $R_{0}$ by Corollary~\ref{cor:continuation:self-welding}.
+More generally, we have the following lemma.

-\begin{lem} Let $S$ be a nonanalytically finite open Riemann surface of genus $g$, and let $f$ be a Teichm\"{u}ller quasiconformal embedding of $S$ into a closed Riemann surface $R$ of genus $g$ with $\psi \in A(R)$ a terminal quadratic differential of $f$.
-Then there is a quasiconformal homeomorphism $h$ of $S$ onto a Riemann surface $S'$ together with a conformal mapping $\kappa$ of $S'$ into $R$ such that \begin{list}{{\rm (\roman{claim})}}{\usecounter{claim} } \item $(R,\kappa)$ is a closed regular self-welding continuation of $S'$,
+\begin{lem} Let $R_{0}$ be a nonanalytically finite open Riemann surface of genus $g$, and let $R$ be a closed Riemann surface of genus $g$.
+If $f$ is a Teichm\"{u}ller quasiconformal embedding of $R_{0}$ into $R$ with initial quadratic differential $\varphi$, then there are a closed $\varphi$-regular self-welding continuation $(R',\iota)$ of $R_{0}$ and a Teichm\"{u}ller quasiconformal homeomorphism $h$ of $R'$ onto $R$ such that \begin{list}{{\rm (\roman{claim})}}{\usecounter{claim} } \item the co-welder of $\varphi$ is an initial quadratic differential of $h$, and